vanshgupta11/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name: Samarth Shendre
+- Name: Luuk
-- Username: i-m-samarth-cs
+- Username: Devluuk123
-- Message: Excited to join and collaborate with the Gang!
+- Message: Git-ging is a awesome idea of Sashank where I want to be part of by contributing in a simple way.